Whārangi 1: Biography

 Shortly after returning to New Zealand Turner was appointed deputy to William Newnham, the head of the PWD design office in Wellington, and in 1937 he succeeded him in that position.
 He played an important part in the design of reinforced concrete road and rail bridges, including arch bridges on the Napier-to-Gisborne railway.
 He was later to re-use the arch-bridge falsework for the construction of the Ohakea and Whenuapai aircraft hangars, which were among the largest tied arch spans in the world at the time.
 He also carried a high degree of responsibility for the design and construction of the large-diameter siphons used in the Canterbury irrigation schemes.

-During the Second World War, Turner, as a major in the New Zealand Defence Engineer Service Corps, played a key role in meeting the urgent requirements of the armed services.
+During the Second World War, Turner, as a major in the New Zealand Defence Engineer Service Corps, played a key role in meeting the urgent requirements of the armed forces.
 This included design work for the Ohakea and Whenuapai runways, timber hangars, gun emplacements, camps for American Marines, and radar towers.
 Anne Turner died of pneumonia in 1942.
 Charles married Helen Marjorie Porter at Wellington on 20 March 1943; they were to have two sons and a daughter.

 In 1944 Turner was transferred to the new Ministry of Works as chief inspecting engineer.
 In 1946 he was appointed chief civil engineer of the newly formed State Hydro-electric Department (SHD), with responsibility for the investigation and design of urgently required power schemes.
 When the SHD’s civil design section was transferred to the Ministry of Works in 1948, Turner became assistant engineer in chief (power), responsible for the civil engineering part of the power projects.
 The desperate power shortage of the post-war years made this a challenging job, with work proceeding on projects on the Waikato, Waitaki and Clutha rivers as well as other smaller schemes.
 Turner was a strong promoter of the use of geothermal steam for power generation.
 In 1955 he was appointed one of the directors of Geothermal Developments Limited, a joint British – New Zealand company established to develop the Wairakei geothermal field.